 - In calendar 2018, there were five weekends of scheduled interruptions for track replacement construction between Concord and Pleasant Hill stations and 19th St. and West Oakland stations.
 To mitigate service impacts, a bus bridge was implemented to move passengers between these stations. - On February 11, 2019, BART moved the start of its weekday service one hour later (from 4 am to 5 am) to provide construction crews time to seismically retrofit the Transbay Tube.
-To accommodate the approximately 2,900 daily riders impacted by the schedule change, the Early Bird Express bus service has been implemented to connect passengers to downtown Oakland and San Francisco. - BART is currently single tracking on select Sundays in the San Francisco subway while construction crews upgrade critical power cables and lighting.
-The single tracking results in 10 min delays to service. - Additional track replacement construction will occur between Concord and Pleasant Hill stations.
-This work will impact four weekends between April and June of 2019.
-A bus bridge will be implemented during these shutdowns. - Track replacement construction work will occur between Lafayette and Walnut Creek stations.
+To accommodate the approximately 2,900 daily riders impacted by the schedule change, the Early Bird Express bus service has been implemented to connect passengers to downtown Oakland and San Francisco. - BART trains are currently running on a single track on select Sundays in the San Francisco subway while construction crews upgrade critical power cables and lighting.
+The single tracking results in 10-minute delays to service. - Additional track replacement construction happened between the Concord and Pleasant Hill/Contra Costa Centre stations.
+This work impacted four weekends between April and June of 2019.
+A bus bridge was implemented during these track shutdowns to move riders between the two impacted stations. - Track replacement construction work will occur between Lafayette and Walnut Creek stations.
 This work will impact six weekends between July and October of 2019.
 A bus bridge will be implemented during these shutdowns.

-ENSURING GUALITY AND SUSTAINABILITY: The Committee is charged with ensuring projects are progressing in accordance with the District's quality and sustainability standards.
+ENSURING QUALITY AND SUSTAINABILITY: The Committee is charged with ensuring projects are progressing in accordance with the District's quality and sustainability standards.
 Measure RR programs are committed to advancing sustainability.
 One example is the Tunnel Lighting program that replaces old fluorescent lighting with more energy efficient LEDs.
 In addition to energy savings, the LEDs have a life expectancy that is more than six years longer than fluorescent lighting, resulting in a reduced waste stream and elimination of hazardous waste associated with fluorescents.
 Employee safety is also improved due to increased lighting on the tunnel walkways and reduced maintenance requirements associated with replacing expended lights.